Copyright 2025-2026 Thousand Brains Project

 """Get the inverse rotation of the agent's current orientation.

-Used to transform poses of e.g. point normals or principle curvature from
+Used to transform poses of e.g. surface normals or principle curvature from

 global coordinates into the coordinate frame of the agent.

-To intuit why we apply the inverse, imagine an e.g. point normal with the same
+To intuit why we apply the inverse, imagine an e.g. surface normal with the same

 pose as the agent; in the agent's reference frame, this should have the

-identity pose, which will be aquired by transforming the original pose by the
+identity pose, which will be acquired by transforming the original pose by the

 inverse